php/phd/README.md

 GeSHi's new API.

-Apart from using the highlighter shipped with PhD, you can [build your own highlighters](#phd-extension-highlighter).
+Apart from using the highlighter shipped with PhD, you can [build your own highlighters](#writing-a-custom-syntax-highlighter).

 # DocBook extensions

 PhD has been tailored for PHP and PEAR manuals.
-To make writing documentation as easy as possible, some own tags have been added to the DTD.
+To make writing documentation as easy as possible, some custom tags have been added to the DTD.

 All extensions live in their own XML namespace "`phd:`" which resolves